 |Date:||May 29, 1977|

-This is an incredibly important show in Queen's history.
+This is a very important night in Queen's history.
 Gearing up for the encore, the audience sing "You'll Never Walk Alone" to the band.
 This would inspire guitarist Brian May to write a song purely meant as a piece for audience participation - the result being a ditty entitled We Will Rock You.

 Brian recalled the evening in a 2010 NPR interview: "The audience was responding hugely, and they were singing along with everything we did.
 I remember talking to Freddie about it.
 And I said, 'Obviously, we can no longer fight this.
 This has to be something which is part of our show and we have to embrace it, the fact that people want to participate - and, in fact, everything becomes a two-way process now.
 And we sort of looked at each other and went, 'Hmm.
 How interesting.'"
 Brian says he woke up the morning after the show with the "stomp-stomp-clap" idea in his head, but added that it wasn't included in the original song, a comment that suggests the embryo of the song had existed earlier than this.

 Bingley audiences singing You'll Never Walk Alone at rock concerts was a regular occurrence.
 David Coverdale later recalled getting emotional when this happened at a Whitesnake show in 1981.